SmartBear/cucumber-for-jira-issue-tracker/README.md

 To open a new support issue, click on the Issues tab and then the New Issue button.

 ## Before opening a new issue

 * Bad performances, application not responding?
 Check [our status page](https://cucumberforjira.statuspage.io/)!

+* An idea for improving a feature or suggesting one?
+[Our backlog](https://trello.com/b/smQc7tzd/cucumber-for-jira-what-we-are-cooking-up) is available for everyone!
+Use the search system to see if we already have planned some action that will answer your needs and add a vote on the card

 ## How to open a new issue